New Year’s Eve

 Ring in the New Year from the Tallest Point in New England

-We are proud to announce our sixth annual New Year's Eve extravaganza, December 31, 2014 – January 1, 2015!
+We are proud to announce our seventh annual New Year's Eve extravaganza, December 31, 2015 – January 1, 2016!
 This special VIP trip combines all the alpine adventure of a Mount Washington Observatory overnight with the added indulgence of an incredible, chef-prepared culinary masterpiece on New Year’s Eve.

 And of course, no New Year's Eve celebration is complete without a festive champagne toast to the tune of Auld Lang Syne.
 Revelers will even have the opportunity to welcome the first sunrise of the new year from the most remarkable vantage point in the Northeastern United States!